 The Whitehouse Gallery is looking forward to its final exhibition of 2020, with a mixed exhibition of paintings, beautiful objects and unique gift ideas for Christmas.
-The Winter Exhibition will open on Saturday 7th November, and will run through to Saturday 9th January 2021.
+The Winter Exhibition will open on Saturday 7th November, and will run through to the end of January 2021.

 Embracing the cold and drama of winter are new artists to the gallery Ellis O’Connor, Laura Medcalf and Orla Stevens.

 O’Connor creates wonderfully dramatic and turbulent paintings in response to her environment in her native home of North Uist.
 She likes to work outdoors in wild weather to capture the dynamic energy of storms, and ‘the movement and rhythms of the sea and the land…the merging of sea with air, advancing rain and mist, ever changing light…elements that seem to be about something intangible’